nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <details>
 <summary>Detailed explanation of follow-up calculation</summary>
 <br>
-The follow up date is calculated by the day of last interaction plus a follow-up period, determined by lead type as shown:
+The follow-up date is calculated by the day of the last interaction plus a follow-up period, determined by lead type as shown:

 | LeadType | Follow-Up Time |
 |----------|----------------|